 - Changes in the fund's share price, capital gains distributions, and more mean that your return after taxes will likely differ from the reported yield.

 Bond Yield vs. Return

 Yield is the income that a fund pays on either a monthly or quarterly basis.

-The investor can either take this income in the form of a check or reinvest it back into the fund to buy new shares.
+You can either take this income in the form of a check or reinvest it into the fund to buy new shares.

-There are various ways to calculate yield, which confuses many people.
-The bottom line is that if a fund’s share price didn’t change and it paid a 5% yield in a given year, the fund’s total return would be 5% for that year.
+There are many ways to calculate yield, which confuses many people.
+The bottom line is that if a fund’s share price didn’t change, and it paid a 5% yield in a given year, the fund’s total return would be 5% for that year.

 How Capital Gains Distributions Affect a Bond Fund’s Return

 Each year, many bond funds pay out capital gains on the money they have made from buying and selling bonds.
 This is a complex issue, but there are some aspects you should keep in mind:

 - Capital gains result in a matched reduction in the fund’s share price (e.g., a fund with a $10 share price that pays a 20-cent distribution will see its share price drop to $9.80).
 Despite the drop in share price, the total return is unchanged, because you've received a portion of the total value in a capital gains distribution.